nrohit78/Sentiment_Analysis/docs/README.md

 All of your documentation should be placed in subdirectories of this directory.

 - Use the `proposal` sub-directory for your project proposal.
-- Use the `functional-spec` sub-directory for your functional specification.
-- Use the `blog` sub-directory for your blog.
 - Use the `documentation` sub-directory for your user manual and technical documentation.
-- Use the `video-walk-through` sub-directory for you video walk through.

 There are additional instructions in each of those sub-directories.
 Please read them.